Challenge discrimination. See it. Report it.

 Reporting a hate crime or hate incident to the police:

-When you report the incident, the police will record what happened.
-They’ll usually only investigate the incident if a crime has happened – for example, if you’ve been assaulted.
+When you report an incident, the police will record what has happened.
+They will usually investigate if a crime has occurred, such as an assault.

 Report Online: https://www.report-it.org.uk